-The loans are divided from the aspect of maturity on the short-term and long-term loans.
+The loans are divided from the aspect of maturity into short-term and long-term loans.

 5.1.6.3.
-Bank loans granted to households refer to the claims based on loans, accrued interest based on loans and overdue, doubtful and contested claims based on lending to households (individuals and self-employed individuals).
+Bank loans and bank and savings houses loans granted to households refer to the claims based on loans, accrued interest based on loans and overdue, doubtful and contested claims based on lending to households (individuals and self-employed individuals).
 All categories are divided by currency (in Denars and in foreign currency).

-The loans extended to individuals are also divided by purpose of the loans into the following groups: consumer loans, lending for house purchase, auto loans, revolving loans (credit cards and overdrafts) and other loans.
+The loans extended to individuals are also divided by purpose of the loans into the following groups: consumer loans, lending for home purchase, auto loans, revolving loans (credit cards and overdrafts) and other loans.